 Benefits: Strengthens forearms and shoulders, reduces wrist strain.

-3. Seated Wrist Circles for Easy Mobility
+3. Seated Wrist Circles — Wrist Mobility Poses You Can Do Anywhere

 Great for desk breaks, this stretch is simple and effective.